Updated European weather outlook until May and into June

-First thought on the European summer
+First thoughts on the European summer

 Bottom line